 An online community of learners

-You will be part of a group of no more than 16 full-time students, collaborating and progressing through the program as a cohesive unit.
+You will be part of a group of fellow graduate students forming a community of adult learners as you together collaborate and find strategic ways to improve the healthcare system as you progress through the program.
 You can continue working and earn many of the required 250 clinical hours in your own work setting!

 Learn more about the learning model…